Unilateral regulation breaks regularity of Turing patterns: Introduction

 Theoretically, it is not clear how to analyse the evolution of perturbations of the ground state that are larger than a certain minimal size.
 Such theory does not exist.
 However, the nonsmoothness of the unilateral term could help.
-We observe, at least in the particular examples presented below, that in cases when smooth approximations yield patterns for larger perturbations only, the nonsmooth term yields qualitatively same patterns even from arbitrarily small perturbations.
-Thus, the question whether the larger perturbations of the ground state will evolve to patterns in systems with (both smooth and nonsmooth) unilateral term or not seems to correspond to the question of stability with respect to arbitrarily small perturbations of the system with the nonsmooth unilateral term.
-Theoretical study of the question what are the parameters for which spatially nonhomogeneous stationary solutions exist is done in \cite{EisKuc1999} for the case of nonsmooth terms of the type $\tau v^-$, not for their smooth approximations.
+We observe, at least in the particular examples presented in Section~\ref{se:smooth}, that in cases when smooth approximations yield patterns for larger perturbations only, the nonsmooth term yields qualitatively similar patterns even from small perturbations.
+Thus, the question whether larger perturbations of the ground state will evolve to patterns in systems with (both smooth and nonsmooth) unilateral term or not seems to correspond to the question of stability with respect to small perturbations of the system with the nonsmooth unilateral term.
+Theoretical study of the question what are diffusion parameters for which spatially nonhomogeneous stationary solutions exist is done in \cite{EisKuc1999} for the case of nonsmooth terms of the type $\tau v^-$, not for their smooth approximations.
 Further theoretical results about various other (nonsmooth) unilateral conditions can be found in above mentioned papers.
-These possibilities of new theoretical approaches further motivate our interest in nonsmooth unilateral terms even if their smooth approximation can perhaps seem to be more natural from the point of view of applications.

-Here, we do not attempt to analyse system \ttg{eq:zdroj} in its full generality due to the complexity of this task.
-Instead, we present a case study of a reaction-diffusion system from \cite{BarVarAra1999,LiuLiaMai2006} appended by a unilateral term.